wombleton/gitlaw-nz/acts/E/Evidence Act 2006.md

 *   In this subpart, unless the context otherwise requires,---

+    _audio link_ means facilities (for example, telephone facilities) that enable audio communication between people in different places

+    _audiovisual link_ means facilities that enable audio and visual communication between people in different places

     _Australian court_ includes a tribunal declared by the Minister of Justice under [section 152][194] to be an Australian court

     _Australian subpoena_ means a subpoena issued by an Australian court in a proceeding other than a specified proceeding

     _document_ has the meaning given to it by [section 4][6]

+    _examination_ of a person giving evidence means the examination-in-chief, cross-examination, or re-examination of the person

     _expenses_, in relation to a subpoena, includes the reasonable costs, necessary for the purposes of complying with the subpoena, of---

     *   (a) travel to and from, and accommodation at, the place at which compliance with the subpoena is required; and

-    *   (b) finding, collating, and producing a document or thing---
+    *   (b) finding, collating, and producing a document or thing

-    necessary for the purposes of complying with the subpoena

     _Federal Court_ means the Federal Court of Australia